retest/rebazer/README.md

 # rebazer

-Helper service to handle pull requests on Bitbucket.
-Rebase pull requests against target to streamline commit history.
-Every 60 seconds, the `rebazer` app polls Bitbucket and processes each open pull request according to the following flowchart:
+Helper service to handle pull requests (PRs) on Bitbucket.
+Rebase PRs against target to streamline commit history.
+Every 60 seconds, the `rebazer` app polls Bitbucket and processes each open PR as follows:

+1. Is there a change since the last poll?
+Yes: continue, no: end.
+2. Is the corresponding build stable?
+Yes: continue, no: end.
+3. Is a rebase necessary?
+Yes: continue, no: end.
+4. Rebase.
+5. Is there a merge conflict?
+Yes: leave a comment and end, no: continue.
+6. Is the PR approved?
+Yes: continue, no: end.
+7. Merge.

+Illustrated as a flowchart:

 ![Image](src/doc/rebazer-flowchart.jpg)